nechel11/gnl/README.md

 # gnl
-C functions, that returns a line read from a file descriptor.
+C functions, that returns a line read from  file descriptor.

 ## How to run:
 ```